Nikon D70

 Microphone Type | Without Built-In Microphone |

-MAX Operating Temperature | 40°C |
+Max Operating Temperature | 40°C |

 Connector Types | 1X Composite Video Output, 1X USB |